 Delivering virtual care during this pandemic is more important than it has ever been.
 Consumer expectations are changing as more people have been introduced to virtual care services.
 While there are some very good use cases where much of the care given in low acuity cases, as well as chronic pain can be transitioned effectively to a digital medium; majority of the care for members with complex MSK issues has been and should be performed in the in-person settings.
 An effective digital MSK solution does not leave these people out to figure things out on their own.
 It facilitates and coordinates in-person care for them, as needed.

-Digital-First strategy focuses on optimizing care utilization process by using digital services as an anchor that improves quality and cost outcomes in the entire musculoskeletal continuum of care, in-app or in-person.
 In contrast, Digital-only options leave out the people who can be more effectively treated in a hybrid (digital and in-person) or in-person setting.
 That does not work for many employers, especially if you have older people in the population mix.
 The hybrid model requires careful consideration of which clinical circumstances should command in-person attention and which cases can be handled just as effectively — and perhaps more conveniently — with a virtual visit.

 It is well known that members who are more actively involved in their health care experience better health outcomes and incur lower costs.
 Given that musculoskeletal (MSK) care is typically provided in multiple sessions, it takes consistency and commitment by members with their repeated completion of exercises to reduce pain and improve function.
 This consistency over a long period of time is difficult to achieve in the traditional model of care delivery.